-Figure 2: Glucose/Insulin Profiles
+Figure 2.
+Normal Glucose and Insulin Profiles

-This pattern is difficult to achieve because the perfect alignment of glucose and insulin in the normal person depends on a complex interaction of neural, hormonal and nutritional signals that are absent in type 1 DM.
+This pattern is difficult to achieve because the perfect alignment of glucose and insulin in the normal person depends on a complex interaction of neural, hormonal, and nutritional signals that are absent in type 1 DM.
 Moreover, the "first pass" of endogenous insulin is via the portal vein to the liver, whereas SQ insulin injections first reach the liver via the systemic circulation.
-Hence the common problem of post-prandial hyperglycemia due to delay in the action of insulin during and immediately after a a meal, and rebound hypoglycemia some time after the meal.
+Hence the common problem of postprandial hyperglycemia due to delay in the action of insulin during and immediately after a meal, and rebound hypoglycemia sometime after the meal.
 The following describes the insulin regimens recommended as standard of care attempting to reproduce the normal situation.

-Figure 3: Time Course of Rapid and Long Acting Insulin
+Figure 3.
+Time Course of Rapid and Long-Acting Insulin

-Insulin Glargine and Detemir provides day-long basal insulin without significant peaks of action.
+Insulin Glargine and Detemir provide day-long basal insulin without significant peaks of action.
 In some children, however, Glargine may not be fully effective for a whole 24 hours and for this reason is usually given at night.
 This synthetic insulin cannot be safety mixed with other insulins in the same syringe due to pH incompatibilities.
 Throughout the day, short acting insulin preparations such as Insulin Aspart, Lispro, and Glulisine are given to normalize blood glucose levels and cover calories consumed during meals and as possible snacks.
 As 3 meals are eaten by most on a daily basis, short acting insulins should be given at least 3 times daily to prevent excessive hyperglycemic excursions.

-Prepubertal children typically require a total daily insulin dose of ~ 0.7 -1 U/kg/day whereas pubertal children may require total daily insulin doses up to 1.2-1.5 U/kg/day; greater than 2.0 U/kg/day suggest extreme insulin resistance or non-compliance.
-[31] Of the total daily insulin dose, 40-60% should be given as basal insulin.
+Prepubertal children typically require a total daily insulin dose of ~ 0.7 -1 U/kg/day whereas pubertal children may require total daily insulin doses up to 1.2-1.5 U/kg/day; greater than 2.0 U/kg/day suggest extreme insulin resistance or non-compliance (29).
+Of the total daily insulin dose, 40-60% should be given as basal insulin.
 The actual dose depends upon the level of glycemia and the quantity of calories and carbohydrates consumed.
-A fast acting insulin bolus is given to cover meals, calculated from an estimation of the carbohydrate content in grams and an individual factor (insulin to carbohydrate ratio) relating insulin dosage to the amount of carbohydrate to be consumed.
+A fast-acting insulin bolus is given to cover meals, calculated from an estimation of the carbohydrate content in grams and an individual factor (insulin to carbohydrate ratio) relating insulin dosage to the amount of carbohydrate to be consumed.
 When using carbohydrate counting, the '500-rule' can be used to obtain an initial carbohydrate ratio by dividing 500 by the total daily insulin dose.
-[31] The range is from 1 unit per 10-50 grams.
+(29) The range is from 1 unit per 10-50 grams.
 In addition to the meal bolus, the difference between the blood glucose recorded immediately before the meal and the target glucose concentration (120 mg/dl for older children; 150 mg/dl for younger children) is used to calculate a correction bolus, based on a theoretical Insulin Sensitivity Factor or ISF.
-This may range from 1 unit for 10- 200 mg/dl blood glucose depending upon age and body size.
-The '1800-rule' can be used to obtain an initial ISF by dividing 1800 by the total daily insulin dose.
+This may range from obtain an initial ISF by dividing 1800 by the total daily insulin dose.